Most of us realize that high-quality images can go a LONG way in creating a compelling property listing that sells real estate quickly.

 3. GIS Parcel Maps

-When I generate parcel maps like this, I like to include a series of images – not only to help buyers understand the shape and size of the property, but also to show them where the lot is situated in relation to the surrounding area, like this…
+When I generate parcel maps like this, I like to include a series of images – not only to help buyers understand the shape and size of the property but also to show them where the lot is situated relative to the surrounding area…

 See what I mean?
 Pictures like this leave very little ambiguity about the size of a property and where it’s located.
-They’re a great way to fully inform the buyer about the property in question (which is precisely what we want).
+They’re great at fully informing the buyer about the property's size, shape, dimensions, and location (precisely what we want).

 How can you get these parcel maps?
 There are a few ways, but the most common methods I use are:

-While AgentPro247 is usually the most convenient and inexpensive way to find these parcel maps, it isn’t always equipped with the data you’ll need.
+While a data service like DataTree or PropStream is usually the most convenient and inexpensive way to find these parcel maps, it isn’t always equipped with the data you’ll need.
 Some counties don’t make this information available to third-party data providers, which means you won’t be able to find it in their system either.

-AgentPro247 also isn’t free, so if you can’t find what you need here or if you’re just vehemently opposed to paying money for anything, your next option is to go directly to the county’s GIS mapping system (assuming they have one) and generate your screen shots that way.
+A data service also isn’t free, so if you can’t find what you need here or if you’re just vehemently opposed to paying for anything, your next option is to go directly to the county’s GIS mapping system (assuming they have one) and generate your screenshots that way.

-In some cases, you may find that the county’s system can provide even better information and images than AgentPro247 and Bing Maps.
+You may find that the county’s system can provide even better information and images than a third-party data service can.
 In most cases, it’s not a bad idea to always check out the county’s GIS system even if you don’t end up using their information.
-This way, you’ll be fully equipped with the best images and parcel maps available.
+This way, you’ll be fully equipped with the best images and parcel maps.

 Keep in mind, some county GIS mapping systems can be very confusing to figure out, so if you get stuck, that’s okay.
-You are perfectly normal.
 Just go slow and give yourself some time to learn and navigate the system (and don’t be afraid to call the county for help if you can’t figure it out).

 4. Google Image Search